alexandrehuat/gflsegpy/README.md

 This second algorithm is very faster than the GFL block coordinate descent, however it is less accurate.

-Simply call `pygfl.gfl_lars()` to use it.
+Simply call `gflsegpy.gfl_lars()` to use it.
 In a nutshell, its inputs are the signal and the number of breakpoints to detect.
 Then, it returns the estimated breakpoints.

 ### Data visualization

-Use the function `pygfl.plot_breakpoints()` to visualize the salient results of the algorithms applied to your signal.
+Use the function `gflsegpy.plot_breakpoints()` to visualize the salient results of the algorithms applied to your signal.

 ## Demo

-Run the script `pygfl.demo` to reproduce the demonstration rendered below.
+Run the script `gflsegpy.demo` to reproduce the demonstration rendered below.

 ___TODO___